 The Negotiated End Of the War Of 1812

-The Treaty of Ghent was finally signed on December 24, 1814 and it established the status quo ante bellum, which means that nobody lost any territory in the war.
-The war officially ended on February 17, 1815 when US Congress ratified the treaty.
+The Treaty of Ghent was finally signed on December 24, 1814, and it established the status quo antebellum, which means that nobody lost any territory in the war.
+The war officially ended on February 17, 1815, when the U.S. Congress ratified the treaty.

 War of 1812: ‘Swarms of Privateers’

 In four straggling columns the annual Jamaican convoy of 126 ships followed the Gulf Stream in early May 1813, plodding northward at the speed of its slowest, most overloaded and under-sparred vessel.
 Their ships laden with sugar, coffee and rum, merchant captains depended on the Royal Navy for aid and protection.
 Led by a worn two-decker, two sloops of war and a small frigate chivvied the flanks and rear of the columns spread across 5 square miles of the Atlantic, providing assistance and urging the merchantmen to “make more sail.”
 Meanwhile, sharp eyes in the crosstrees of those escorts scanned the horizon for strange topmasts.
 Only 160-odd miles off the dreaded shoals of Cape Hatteras, the Royal Navy captains had to be alert.